robconery/moebius/README.md

   |> Moebius.Db.run
 ```

 This runs a full table scan so is not terribly optimal, but it does work if you need it once in a while.
-You can also use the existence (`?`) operator, which is very handy for querying arrays:
+You can also use the existence (`?`) operator, which is very handy for querying arrays.
+We implemented it as `exists`:

 ```ex
 buddies = db(:friends)